-ORGANIZATIONAL BUDGETS
+ORGANIZATIONAL BUDGETS AND MEASURES

-This section discusses expenses by organizational unit, assumptions related to WSSC Water's workforce and compensation, including retiree benefits.
+This section discusses expenses by organizational unit, assumptions related to WSSC Water's workforce and compensation.
+In addition, this section highlights the role, mission and core activities of each organization within the agency.
+It also provide goals, outcomes and measures for key performance metrics measured by the agency.

-COMPARATIVE EXPENSES BY ORGANIZATION - ALL OPERATING & CAPITAL FUNDS
+COMPARATIVE EXPENSES BY ORGANIZATION ALL OPERATING AND CAPITAL FUNDS